HoudiniGraphql/houdini/CONTRIBUTING.md

     [uniqueNames validator](./packages/houdini/cmd/validators/uniqueNames.ts) makes sure that every document has a unique name so that the preprocessor can reliably import the correct artifact.
--   **Transforms** are defined in [packages/houdini/cmd/transforms](./packages/houdini/cmd/transforms) and change the actual documents that the user provides.
+-   **Transforms** are defined in [packages/houdini/cmd/transforms](./packages/houdini/cmd/transforms) and modify the actual documents that the user provides.
 For example, the [composeQueries transform](./packages/houdini/cmd/transforms/composeQueries.ts) is responsible for adding any fragments that a query uses so they can be included in the network request sent to the server.
 -   **Generators** are defined in [packages/houdini/cmd/generators](./packages/houdini/cmd/generators)